Showing posts with label paw‑approved reads. Show all posts

 Lilian Jackson Braun

-Here are the previous reviews, fluff knows what I was thinking, jumping to the middle of the series, maybe it was the catnip, and I wasn't thinking straight:
+Here are the previous reviews.
+Fluff knows what I was thinking, jumping to the middle of the series, maybe the catnip tea was a bit too strong, and I wasn't thinking straight:

 The Cat Who Wasn't There ~ BK 14

-📚 This Week’s Paw‑Approved Top Pick: The Cat Who Saw Red
+📚 This Week’s Paw‑Approved Top Pick: The Cat Who Knew Shakespeare

 🐾 What’s the Story?